 GE animals and GE vaccines are under the same legislation as GE plants and subject to the approval of CTNBio.
-However, no GE animals have been subject to CTNBio approval as research is in its early stages.

 However, animal cloning follows a different policy.
 Currently, there is no systematic regulatory framework in place in Brazil either at federal or state levels related to cloned animals and their products.
-A draft bill is currently before Brazil's Senate (# 73, dated March 7, 2007), that proposes to regulate the cloning of animals, including wild animals and their offspring.
+A draft bill is still before Brazil's Senate (# 73, dated March 7, 2007), that proposes to regulate the cloning of animals, including wild animals and their offspring.